Prescription Drug Crime Defense Lawyer in Dayton

 Below are some of the most common types of prescription drug charges in Dayton.

-- It is illegal to knowingly possess prescription drugs without the appropriate prescription from a licensed medical professional.
+• It is illegal to knowingly possess prescription drugs without the appropriate prescription from a licensed medical professional.
 If the police pulled you over and found prescription drugs in your care without a prescription, you could get a possession charge.
+Certain drug charges can be classified as a ‘minor misdemeanor’ if they involve low amounts of controlled substances or first-time offenses.

-- Possession w/ Intent to Distribute.
+• Possession with Intent to Distribute.
 The prosecution can elevate a simple possession charge if they believe you intend to sell or distribute the drugs.
+Possession with intent to distribute can be classified as a first-degree felony based on the quantity and type of drugs involved.
 Factors such as the amount of drugs, text messages coordinating handoffs, and the presence of equipment like weighing scales can affect whether one receives an intent to distribute charge.

 Common Illicit Prescription Drugs in Ohio

-Ohio divides controlled substances into five schedules based on their uses and the potential for abuse.
+Ohio divides controlled substances into five schedules based on their uses and the potential for abuse, as outlined in Ohio’s controlled substance schedules.
 Schedule I is the highest classification and includes illicit drugs that have no accepted medical use and a high risk of addiction, like heroin, ecstasy, or LSD.
 Most prescription drugs instead fall under Schedule II to Schedule V and include common medications, such as:

 Penalties for Prescription Drug Crimes